Luscious & Healthy

 - Keeping: will keep well in the refrigerator for 2 to 3 days.

 - If mangoes are not in season and you don’t have access to good quality frozen mangoes, this mango custard will still be delicious with canned mango pulp.
+However, I suggest you try to find an Indian brand of puree, preferably one made from Alphonso mangoes.
+It will most likely be more flavorful.

 - If you are using regular yogurt (as opposed Greek-style yogurt) wrap yogurt in some cheesecloth or muslin, and place in a strainer in the fridge for 4 hours or overnight.
 You want to use very thick yogurt, similar to the texture of ricotta cheese.